The secret behind Alicia Keys' biggest hits

 Finding release

 Regardless of who else is involved, Keys stresses that genuine feeling is at the core of any good song.
-Musically, she strives for a striking tension between the baseline, the melody, and the way the song is sung that ends in a feeling of relief.
+Musically, she strives for a striking tension between the bassline, the melody, and the way the song is sung that ends in a feeling of relief.
 Lyrically, it's about channeling emotions.

 "Songwriting comes from an emotion.
 It comes from a feeling.
 It comes from something you can't contain, something that makes you cry, something that makes you laugh, something that you can't describe because it is like a stone in your chest," she says.
 "It's some kind of emotion, and it provokes you to find the words."